kkatleri/learning-notes/certifications/aws-solutions-architect-associate.md

     - By default, S3 bucket is created with no public access
     - Make S3 objects publicly available is 2 step process
         - Remove "Block public access" settings at bucket level
-        - Enable public access on indvidual object OR apply IAM policy to all the objects in the given bucket
+        - Enable public access on indvidual object OR apply policy to all the objects in the given bucket

  - Hosting static websites using S3
     - Enable public access